-The days are getting shorter, leaves are falling, temperatures are dropping, and the holiday season starts in…(GULP!) four weeks!
-Parties, shopping, baking, cleaning, entertaining are just of few of the additional demands on our time during the holiday season.
+The days are getting shorter, leaves are falling, temperatures are dropping, and the holiday season is here!
+Parties, shopping, baking, cleaning, entertaining are just a few of the additional demands on our time during the holiday season.
 Even the most organized, efficient, and competent among us can feel the additional stress the season brings.
 At some point in time we’ve all vowed “This year is going to be different!
 I’m going to avoid the stress and enjoy the holidays.”

 Just stop, take a breath and re-group is common advice when stress is at its peak.
 We all know that this is easier said than done.
 So, how are we going to make this year different?

 Your holidays don’t have to be perfect or just like last year.
 Families grow, change and evolve and your traditions and rituals can too.
 Accept that you don’t have to do everything yourself.
 You can get the family involved and delegate.
 Focus your energy on enjoying the people in your life.